paritytech/polkadot/roadmap/implementers-guide/src/runtime/paras.md

 1. Execute all queued actions for paralifecycle changes:
   1. Clean up outgoing paras.
-     1. This means removing the entries under `Heads`, `CurrentCode`, `FutureCodeUpgrades`, and `FutureCode`.
+     1. This means removing the entries under `Heads`, `CurrentCode`, `FutureCodeUpgrades`, `FutureCode` and `MostRecentContext`.
 An according entry should be added to `PastCode`, `PastCodeMeta`, and `PastCodePruning` using the outgoing `ParaId` and removed `CurrentCode` value.
 This is because any outdated validation code must remain available on-chain for a determined amount of blocks, and validation code outdated by de-registering the para is still subject to that invariant.
-  1. Apply all incoming paras by initializing the `Heads` and `CurrentCode` using the genesis parameters.
+  1. Apply all incoming paras by initializing the `Heads` and `CurrentCode` using the genesis parameters as well as `MostRecentContext` to `0`.
   1. Amend the `Parachains` list and `ParaLifecycle` to reflect changes in registered parachains.
   1. Amend the `ParaLifecycle` set to reflect changes in registered parathreads.
   1. Upgrade all parathreads that should become parachains, updating the `Parachains` list and